jfurukawa4392/blockchain-viz/README.md

   }
 }
 ```

-<p>This snippet handles the internal state of the mining progress bar and when it exceeds 100%, sends a mine block action to the reducers in the store.
+This snippet handles the internal state of the mining progress bar and when it exceeds 100%, sends a mine block action to the reducers in the store.
 This adds a new block to the chain as well as rewards the miner with a $25 credit to their balance.
-It also processes all transactions that were included with the block as previously unverified transactions. </p>
+It also processes all transactions that were included with the block as previously unverified transactions.

 ``` javascript
 let fromBalance = unverifiedTxns.reduce((acc, txn) => {